AxelSoler/AxelSoler/README.md

 ## More about me

-I am from Argentina, a Full-Stack developer and Front-end developer, have a degree in electromechanical engineering. learning to join the world.
+I am from Argentina, a Full-Stack developer, have a degree in electromechanical technician. learning to join the world.
 And also like sports and video games.

 Link to my [PORTFOLIO](https://axel-soler-dev.netlify.app//)